Streaming Desk for Twitch and Gaming

 - To mount accessories to the frame like lighting, mics, and reflectors.

 - Keep my monitor at the optimal level (learn how to position your monitor)

 - Keep my studio monitors at ear level (learn how to position your studio monitors)

-I started with a basic idea of creating a frame that looked like stage truss, the metal frames used in live productions, and trade show booths.
-Taking into account all of the benefits of a truss system like easy mounting points for gear, strength, rigidity, etc.
+I started with a basic idea of creating a frame that looked like a stage truss, the metal frames used in live productions and trade show booths.
+Considering all of the benefits of a truss system, like easy mounting points for gear, strength, rigidity, etc.

 Then I took some inspiration from Simplified Building’s vast library of DIY desk designs.
 The particular designs that I took some inspiration from are featured below.

 I opted to use Kee Klamps from Simplified Building to make my faux-truss.